NigarKhanUrmi/CustomerClusturing/README.md

 # CustomerClusturing
 This project applies clustering techniques (K-Means) to segment mall customers based on their **Annual Income** and **Spending Score**.
 The goal is to understand customer behavior and identify meaningful groups for marketing strategies.
+Go to the 'Analysis' folder for analysis and visualization.

 This project applies Unsupervised Machine Learning techniques to segment customers into meaningful groups.
 The workflow is structured as follows: